swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ### **Nginx**
 We prefer using the **Mainline** version of Nginx instead of the **Stable** version.
 Mainline tends to have improved bleeding edge feature support, but this can lead to some instability.
 If you want Stable, change the version in the code below to whatever the latest Stable release is.

-We're going to be compiling Nginx from source since we want to run some custom modules and use the latest version of OpenSSL for HHTP2 support.
+We're going to be compiling Nginx from source, since we want to run some custom modules and use the latest version of OpenSSL for HHTP2 support.

 ##### **Downloading Nginx**
 First, we'll need to download the latest versions of Nginx and the various Nginx modules we're using.
-Before going any further, you'll want to check their sites to ensure you're downloading the latest version.
-Don't trust that the versions you see below are the latest releases.
+Before going any further, you'll want to check ensure that you're downloading the latest version.
+Don't trust that the versions you see listed below are the latest releases.

 ###### Nginx Server Software:
 * [Nginx](http://nginx.org/en/download.html)